J. M. Ranson

 John Matthew Ranson (born 26 July 1938) is a former England international rugby union player.

 Ranson represented England as a wing threequarter eleven times between 1963 and 1964, including seven test match caps.
 He scored two test tries, one on his debut vs New Zealand in Auckland during the 1963 England rugby union tour of Australasia and another versus Wales.
+By virtue of scoring the first try in the first test, Ranson became the first Englishman to score a try against New Zealand, in New Zealand.

 Atypically for the era, Ranson also represented Racing Club de France in several fixtures due to it having common committee members with Rosslyn Park RFC.
 Notably this included fixtures against the USA and Canadian national sides and participation in the 1966 Boston International Invitational Tournament.

 Ranson was educated at Durham School.
 He played club rugby for Durham City, Rosslyn Park and Headingley RFC as well as representing the Barbarian F.C.

 He is the son of Jack Ranson, a former professional footballer.

 In his post sporting life Ranson received media attention for defending his property from armed robbers using hot tea.